rosell-dk/webp-convert/README.md

 ```

 ## Converting images
-To convert an image, using a stack of converters, use the *WebPConvert::convert* method.
-It is documented in [docs/api/convert.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/api/convert.md).
+To convert an image using a stack of converters, you can use the *WebPConvert::convert* method.

-Here is an example:
+Here is a minimal example:

 ```php
 <?php